jfoucher/planck-6502/Hardware/serial_board/README.md

 ## Planck 6502 Serial board

-This board uses a DWC 6551 chip to provide a serial port for the computer.
+This board uses a 6551 chip to provide a serial port for the computer.
 It accepts a TTL serial to usb adapter.

 This is what the board looks like at the moment